Neuroscience, BS

 Career Outlook

-The neuroscience degree equips students for diverse career trajectories in health and research, as well as a variety of STEM fields.
-Graduates are well prepared for professional opportunities in academic research, bioengineering, biotechnology, data science, law, medicine, medical research, psychology, pharmaceutical research and development, and physical and speech rehabilitation.
+The BS in neuroscience opens pathways to careers focused on the human brain, spanning numerous areas of the health sciences and related fields.
+Graduates pursue opportunities in academic research, bioengineering, biotechnology, data science, law, medicine, psychology, pharmaceutical development, and physical or speech rehabilitation.

 Example Careers